Toton TMD: History

-The history of the development of Toton is highly associated with the history, development and decline of the coal industry in England.
+Toton Sidings was originally developed in the 1850s, but owes much of its growth to the development of the coal industry in England.
+Located south of the Nottinghamshire and Derbyshire coalfield on the Trent-Chesterfield line, the site was ideal for sorting growing coal traffic.
 The Midland Railway had developed the Midland Main Line from the 1860s, and had a developing revenue from coal traffic from both the Yorkshire and Nottinghamshire coalfields to the power stations of the industrialised West Midlands.
 This traffic was added to by the fact that most towns also had their own gasworks, with coal delivered by rail to their own private sidings, and the rapidly developing domestic use of coal for heating and cooking.